ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-Strawhen Stables managed by Pacha.
-Iris is Pacha's daughter.
-About 10 years old that helps around with the stables.

 Hermes Trundlefoot is the owner of Tonics For You or Brews For Two in Achtneil.

 Torch and Embers blacksmith.
 Theo Crabwhipple.
 Esmerelda is a red pseudo dragon.